openordu/sacred-texts/annala-uladh-annals-of-ulster-otherwise-annala-senait-annals-of-senat.md

 35. Daniel P. Mc Carthy, on his website at http://www.cs.tcd.ie/misc/kronos/chronology/synchronisms/annals-chron.htm offers comprehensive information on two traditions of dating used in the Irish Annals, together with two ancillary articles, 'Chronological synchronisation of the Irish annals', and 'Collation of the Irish regnal canon'.
 36. Daniel P. Mc Carthy, 'The original compilation of the Annals of Ulster', Studia Celtica 38 (2004) 77-84.
 37. Daniel P. Mc Carthy, The Irish Annals: their genesis, evolution and history (Dublin 2008).
-**The edition used in the digital edition.**2.
-Annala Uladh: Annals of Ulster otherwise Annala Senait, Annals of Senat.
+**The edition used in the digital edition.**
+2. Annala Uladh: Annals of Ulster otherwise Annala Senait, Annals of Senat.
 B. Mac Carthy (ed), First edition [vol. ii [iv, including 2 pages of corrigenda and addenda + 565 pp; vol. iii 637 pp + 4 pages of corrigenda and addenda] Lord Commissioner of Her Majesty's Treasury under the direction of the Council of the Royal Irish Academy (Her Majesty's Stationery Office) Dublin (1893)

 ### Encoding